ClarisseNicole8/to-do-app/README.md

 # to-do-app

-Basic To Do List built using Svelte.
+Basic To Do List built using Svelte
-Add a list item, edit, and delete.
+Add a list item, edit, and delete